May 9, 2012

-UmbaBox: Lauren Thorpe’s DC-based startup Umba Box, which we covered previously, allows people to effortlessly discover handmade products by delivering monthly curated packages of women’s goods to subscribers.
+UmbaBox: Lauren Thorpe’s DC-based startup Umba Box, allows people to effortlessly discover handmade products by delivering monthly curated packages of women’s goods to subscribers.

 Uscoop: A social commerce platform for preps that aggregate small and large all-American brands.
 Founded in the very preppy city of DC by Jocelyn Gailliot, Madeline Moore, and September Rinnier.